4rr0wx/PZB-Zugdatenberechner/README.md

 - Adjust `VITE_API_BASE` in `frontend/.env` (or build args) to point to the public backend URL.
 - Configure SSL termination at your reverse proxy/load balancer for HTTPS.
 - Optionally enable OpenTelemetry (`ENABLE_OTEL=true`) so you can observe production traffic in SigNoz.
+- Alembic migrations run automatically on backend startup.
+Ensure new migration files are committed so schema changes apply on deploy.

 ## Local Development (non-container)